rwdroge/oe_ddm/README.md

 This project provides a complete data masking framework for OpenEdge ABL applications using:

 - DevContainers for consistent development environments
-- Visual Studio Code with AI assistant integrations
+- Windsurf IDE with integrated AI assistant
 - Riverside OpenEdge ABL extension for ABL language support
 - Progress Application Server (PAS) for OpenEdge for web services
 - Dynamic data masking algorithms and patterns